Please ensure Javascript is enabled for purposes of website accessibility

 Recent Graduates of Residents Track

 During medical school, Dr. Chang co-founded a social venture to develop a low-cost ventilatory support device for neonatal respiratory distress in resource-limited countries.
 During residency, he became interested in cardiology and subsequently conducted epidemiologic and qualitative research in women of reproductive age living with rheumatic heart disease in Uganda.
-After a Chief Resident year, he continued his training at Stanford as a Cardiology fellow, and earned a Master’s Degree in Epidemiology and Clinical Research.
-He is currently completing his Ph.D. in Epidemiology.
+After a Chief Resident year, he continued his training at Stanford as a Cardiology fellow, and earned a Master’s Degree and ultimately his Ph.D. in Epidemiology and Clinical Research.
 Dr. Chang’s interests include outcomes research, implementation science, and health systems modeling to combat the rise of cardiovascular disease in low- and middle-income countries.
+He joined the cardiology faculty at Yale School of Medicine, where he continues to study cardiovascular disease in low- and middle-income settings.

 Yoanna Pumpalova, MD